 The latest T.V. ad for the Apple Watch focused on the possibility to take an electrocardiogram whenever or wherever you wanted.
 So, of course, it is precisely what it is.
 The Apple Watch uses both a 1-lead EKG and PPG.
 In less than 30 seconds, the results will appear as:

 - “Sinus Rhythm,” which means that heart rate is uniform and appears as normal,

 - “Atrial Fibrillation,” which indicated that the heart beating pattern is not constant.
 Check with your physician.

 - “Low or high heart rate,” which could signify that you are either experiencing bradycardia or tachycardia episodes.
 Check with your physician.

 Apple validated the accuracy of the results in a study that included 600 subjects.
 The ECG app had a specificity of 99.6% for sinus rhythm detection and a sensitivity of 98.3% for AFib.

 Samsung Galaxy Watch 3

 With its rotating bezel, the Samsung Galaxy Watch3 is a smartwatch that doesn’t look like it.
-It will comfortably fit the boardroom and the gym.
+Nevertheless, it will comfortably fit the boardroom and the gym.
 For Android fans, the choice is clear.
 The watch face comes in 2 sizes, 41mm or 45mm.
 Packed with fitness and health features, the performances are in line with a modern and premium smartwatch.
 Like the Apple watch, it will detect atrial fibrillation, tachycardia, and bradycardia.
-Its 340 mAh battery is rated for 2 full days.
+In addition, its 340 mAh battery is rated for two full days.